julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 - **Safety:** Don’t leave blood where others might come into contact without consent.
 Use intention and respect.
 - **Privacy:** This is a sacred act, not a spectacle.
 Do it for yourself, not for show.
-- **Alternatives:** If collecting blood is difficult, you can bury a red-stained cloth or even **visualize the ritual** as a form of energy offering.
+- **Alternatives:** If collecting blood is difficult or you are no longer menstruating, you can bury a red-stained cloth or even **visualize the ritual** as a form of energy offering.

 ---